top of page

 Finding Inspiration At Every Turn

-January - June 2026 Online Events – Do note these dates in your calendar for this year.
+January - July 2026 Online Events – Do note these dates in your calendar for this year.
 All sessions are run online, free to all live, with zoom links posted on our socials and emailed to members.
-Access to catch up recordings is for members only.
+Join our LinkedIn page to get access to zoom links.
+To watch catch up recordings you must be an ADA member.

 AD Soup - Monday 19 January 7.00pm – 8.00pm